grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They scram out of the port, and cruise down the continental shelf just above the bottom so they can't be found._
 	* [ ] push it down beyond test depth
+	* [ ] Maybe THIS is the scary-deep rivet-popping section

 ### --- (bicycle race in the hangar)